+100 km as a consequence of the low absorption cross section of O_2 (see Figure 8) at 121.567 nm.
+It can be seen that the extreme ultraviolet wavelength range ($\lambda\lambda$ 5-105 nm) is mainly absorbed above 150 km, whereas absorption in the Schumann-Runge continuum ($\lambda\lambda$ 135-175 nm) peaks around 100 km and Lyman- α has its maximum absorption in the mesosphere below 85 km altitude.
+The wavelength range $\lambda\lambda$ 105 - 135 nm corresponds to a highly variable absorption cross section for O_2 (see Figure 8) but the absorbed energy rate has been computed with averaged cross sections.
+Crosses in Figure 10 indicate total absorbed energy rates obtained when the neutral model of Hedin et al. (1977a, b) is used instead of DTM.
 In order to emphasize the high variability of solar absorption in the extreme ultraviolet, Figure 11 shows the absorbed energy rate for five days between 1974 and 1979, i.e. from minimum (curve 1) to maximum (curve 5) solar activity conditions.
-Extreme ultraviolet irradiances (Torr et al., 1979) increase during that period, but composition and temperature in the neutral model are simultaneously modified.
-Furthermore, at 12 hr LST the solar zenith angle χ is not constant with seasons.
+Extreme ultraviolet irradiances (Torr et al. 1979) increase during that period, but composition and temperature in the neutral model are simultaneously modified.
+Furthermore, at 12 hours LST the solar zenith angle χ is not constant with seasons.
 As a result, there is no simple relation between the absorbed energy rate and the variations of solar extreme ultraviolet fluxes.
 Figure 11 indicates that around 150 km for the same local solar time, the absorbed energy rate can be much smaller for maximum solar activity than for minimum solar activity conditions.
 The vertical integral of the absorbed energy is, however, greater for maximum solar activity.
+Since the first ionization potentials of O_2 , O, N_2 and He are at 102.7 nm, 91.0 nm, 79.6 nm and 50.4 nm respectively, a significant part of the absorbed energy rate below 105 nm is consumed in ionization processes.
+Figures 12 and 13 show ion production rates at 12 hours LST on 18 july 1976 and 14 December 1978, respectively.
+These two days have been chosen since they correspond to the extreme solar zenith distances used previously.
+In Figure 12 the major ion production -30-

-Fig. 11.
-Absorbed energy rates above 120 km for the five days considered in Figure 6.
-Solar zenith distances χ are given for each day.
+Fig. 11 : Absorbed energy rates above 120 km for the five days considered in Fig. 6.
+Solar zenith distances χ are given for each day. -31-